oasisprotocol/cli/docs/README.md

 Head to the **[installation instructions]** to download and install it!

 [installation instructions]: setup.md
-binaries from the [GitHub repository] (see the [Installing or Updating Oasis CLI on macOS](setup.md#installing-or-updating-oasis-cli-on-macos) for macOS.
+binaries from the [GitHub repository].

 It boasts a number of handy features: